 Sally Wister's Journal

-journal documented her wartime experiences, including the part of her life spend
+journal documented her wartime experiences, including the part of her life spent

 at the Foulke mansion in Penllyn, Pennsylvania.
-Browse through the introduction through the link above.
+The entire volume, including